-A new Carrie Bloomfield novel, coming in April, 2019 from Moonshine Cove Publishing:
+A new Carrie Bloomfield novel, now available from Moonshine Cove Publishing and Amazon.com:

 Always great to welcome a new thriller author as he delivers a smart, scary, ripped-from-the-headlines thriller.
 Phil Temples will make you turn the pages fast, and he will make you think when it’s over.
 Read and Enjoy.

 — William Martin, New York Times bestselling Author of Back Bay and Bound for Gold